hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 $ bedtools intersect -h
 ```

-The intersect tool evaluates A (file 1) and finds regions that overlap in B (file 2).
-We will add the `-wo` which indicates to write the original A (file 1) and B (file 2) entries plus the number of base pairs of overlap between the two features.

 ### filtering out peaks in blacklisted regions

 We discussed blacklisted regions in the previous lesson, where we mentioned that although we could have filtered out blacklisted regions from BAM files, we would instead perform the filtering after peak calling.
 So here we are!
 As you will see, filtering blacklisted regions using `bedtools` is quick and straightforward.

 We have deposited the blacklist regions for mouse `mm10` version in `~/chipseq_workshop/reference/mm10-blacklist.v2.bed`.
-More information about the blacklist region is described in this [paper](https://www.nature.com/articles/s41598-019-45839-z), and we download the associated data from [here](https://github.com/Boyle-Lab/Blacklist/tree/master/lists).
+More information about the blacklist region is described in this [paper](https://www.nature.com/articles/s41598-019-45839-z), and we downloaded the blacklist regions from [here](https://github.com/Boyle-Lab/Blacklist/tree/master/lists).
 To filter out blacklisted region for `wt_sample1`, we use the following code.
 Note that we use the flag `-v`, to report entries in A that have no overlaps with B.

 ```bash
 bedtools intersect \